DRok17/Multi-Builder/README.md

 Multi-Builder combines RetroBuilder, FAKE08-Builder, ScummVM-Builder, Bubble-Builder, and YoYo-Builder.

 Simply follow these steps:
-1) Download the required images/files (Supported formats: jpg, jpeg, bmp, png, jfif, tiff, apk)
+1) Download the required images/files (Supported formats: jpg, jpeg, bmp, png, jfif, tiff, apk, and cfg)
 2) Place them into the Input folder
 3) Name as: bg, icon0, startup and pic0 (pic0 for Bubble-Builder only; apk file be left as is for YoYo-Builder)
 4) Launch the Builder of choice from the Menu